nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component listens the `TaskManagerChangedEvent` and whenever there is a change to the task manager data, the component updates the storage files accordingly.
 It

-* saves `UserPref` objects in json format and read it back.
+* saves `UserPref` objects in JSON format and read it back.
-* saves the Task Manager data in xml format and read it back.
+* saves the Task Manager data in XML format and read it back.

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.opus.commons` package.

 ## 3. Implementation